monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 ---

 #### 3. Validate labels against external benchmarks when possible

-Compare labels with independent sources of truth or expert evaluations.
+Compare labels with independent sources of information that better reflect the true outcome of interest.

-This helps determine whether historical decisions reflect actual outcomes or institutional bias.

 Possible validation approaches include:

-- Comparing loan approvals with **actual repayment outcomes**
+- Comparing labels with **objective outcome data** when available
-- Reviewing a sample of cases with **domain experts**
+- Reviewing a subset of labeled cases with **domain experts or independent evaluators**
-- Comparing decisions with **industry benchmarks or regulatory data**
+- Comparing outcomes with **external datasets or industry benchmarks**
+- Checking consistency of labels across **different time periods or decision-makers**

-> **Example**
+> _Example_
 >
+> Suppose a dataset contains a label representing a past decision _(e.g., approval, hiring decision, diagnosis, or risk classification)_.
+>
+> If individuals who received negative decisions show **similar objective outcomes** to those who received positive decisions, this may indicate that historical labels reflect decision bias rather than true differences.
+>
-> If rejected applicants have repayment rates similar to approved applicants, this suggests that the historical approval labels may not accurately represent true credit risk.
+> For example, rejected applicants may later demonstrate similar performance or outcomes as accepted applicants, suggesting the original decision labels may not fully reflect true capability or risk.

 ---